-8. Describe one of the Local Area WDB's business engagement practices that demonstrated employers taking charge and driving the agenda.
+7. Describe one of the Local Area WDB's business engagement practices that demonstrated employers taking charge and driving the agenda.

-A Business Enagement Practice is a Sector Strategy Initaitive in which Employer of the Healthcare sector meet regularly to discuss their needs such as hiring, training, recruiting, staffing, etc. with partners at the State Level, Board level (leading) with Special Projects Coorinator.
+A Business Enagement Practice is an ongoing Sector Strategy Initaitive in which Employers of the Healthcare sector meet regularly to discuss their needs such as hiring, training, recruiting, staffing, etc. with partners at the State Level, Board level (leading) with Special Projects Coorinator.
 This is not a new initiative.
-This was a very successful practice during the start of Career Pathways.
+This was a very successful practice during the start of Career Pathways in the Region and after some sector partnership work at the State level and requests for initiative ideas, the TP Region could prove this was already going on.
+It is very strong to date with Colleges and Healthcare partners.
 Employers come together and the agenda is revised to reflect the items they seek to discuss and that our team wishes to address.
-This was successful for our Local Area over the years and has been a model to others Local Areas and it has brought numerous employers together (virtually the last year) as we got this started as an initiative on a topic that has been a focus for a number of years, healthcare.
+It has brought numerous employers together (virtually the last year) now some in person with AHEC or others offering meeting locations, as we got this started as an initiative on a topic that has been a focus for a number of years, healthcare.
+The agencies that join this meeting, have the opportunity to "drive the agenda" by bringing forth topics and the discussion for the next meetings can be centered around it with the Local Area and an employer providing ideas for solving an issue or offering resolution to employers with issue such as turnover or open positions.
+This meeting can then become a way to resolve issues for many instead of only 1 or 2, as the employers are able to weigh in.

 XI.
-Program Year 2022 Local Area WDB Plan Required Policy Attachments
+Program Year 2023 Local Area WDB Plan Required Policy Attachments

-- 1. The following policies are required to be attached as separate documents in WISE as part of the PY 2022 Local Area Plan.
-The Local Area Plan is not complete without these documents.
-Name each document: Local Area WDB Name, Policy Name. - In the first column, state if the policy is attached or why it is missing and when it can be expected.
-If two of the policies have been combined, please make a notation. - In the second column mark "Yes" only if the policy has been changed/revised since PY 2021 and requires a review for PY 2022 and has not been previously submitted to the DWS. - Do not add an empty document in WISE as a "placeholder".
+- 1. The following policies are required to be attached as separate documents in WISE as part of the PY 2023 Local Area Plan.
+The Local Area Plan is not complete without these documents. - Name Each Document: Local Area WDB Name, Policy Name. - In the first column, state if the policy is attached or why it is missing and when it can be expected.
+If two of the policies have been combined, please make a notation. - In the second column mark "Yes" only if the policy has been changed/revised for the PY 2023 Plan and requires a review for PY 2023 and has not been previously submitted to the DWS. - Do not add an empty document in WISE as a "placeholder".

 Required Local Area WDB Policies Attached (Yes/No).
 If no, why?
-Revised for PY 2022 (Yes/No) and needs review 1.
-A dult/Dislocated Worker Experience Policy YES NO 2.
-C Competitive Procurement Policy YES NO 3.
-C Conflict of Interest Policy YES NO Iondiscrimination/Equal Opportunity Standards and Complaint rocedures YES NO inancial Management Policy for Workforce Innovation and Opportunity Act Title I YES NO 6.
-In ndividualized Training Account Policy YES NO 7.
-O On-the-Job Training Policy YES NO 8.
-O Oversight Monitoring Policy, Tool and Schedule YES NO 9.
-Pı riority of Service Policy YES NO 10.
-Y Youth Work Experience Policy YES NO 11.
-St upportive Services Policy YES NO ampling Policy/Self-Attestation Procedures & Monitoring chedule YES NO
+Revised for PY 2023 (Yes/No) and needs review 1.
+Adult/Dislocated Worker Experience Policy Yes No 2.
+Competitive Procurement Policy Yes No 3.
+Conflict of Interest Policy Yes No 4.
+Nondiscrimination/Equal Opportunity Standards and Complaint Procedures Yes No 5.
+Financial Management Policy for Workforce Innovation and Opportunity Act Title I Yes No 6.
+Individualized Training Account Policy Yes No 7.
+On-the-Job Training Policy Yes No 8.
+Oversight Monitoring Policy, Tool and Schedule Yes No 9.
+Priority of Service Policy Yes No 10.
+Youth Work Experience Policy Yes No 11.
+Supportive Services Policy Yes No 12.
+Local Area WDB WIOA and TAA Co-enrollment Policy Yes No